 Call or text (831) 601-6576 or e-mail me at email@example.com to arrange a complimentary 30-minute phone consultation or to schedule your first coaching session.
 I work with clients virtually throughout the U.S and Canada.

-If you dream of a day when you wake up eager to work at what you truly enjoy, where you “own” your time and life, I’d like to help.
+Dream of a day when you wake up eager to work at what you truly enjoy, where you “own” your time and life.
+I’d like to help.
 Career Action Center www.careeractioncenter.com